zincio/apidocs/source/includes/_addax.md

     "reason_code": "inaccurate website description",
     "method_code": "UPS Dropoff",
-    "explanation": "Additional details for Amazon seller", }'
+    "explanation": "Additional details for Amazon seller",
+    "cancel_pending": false
+  }'
 ```

-Webhooks are optional, as usual, but the other four fields are required.
+`webhooks` and `cancel_pending` are optional, but the other four fields are required.

 `products` is in the same format as for an order.
 It determines which products
 of a multi-item order to return.